mahaboobbasha638/RailwayAPI/README.md

 Make sure to copy the databases generated from 'spider' in the API directory.

 NOTICE:
 This is an experimental and creative personal project.
-I am releasing the source code just as to share it with other enthusiasts.
+I am releasing the source code just to share it with other enthusiasts.
 I have no responsibility for what is done using this code.
 Consult Indian Railways rules and regulations before using this code.